tungedng2710/license-plate-recognition/README.md

 ## Plate reader
 Plate recognition (OCR) is in the prgress of development, it will be released soon.
 To fill the gap of the pipeline, I temporarily use a dummy model to generate a random results.
 Take it easy!

+**Update**: [VietOCR](https://github.com/pbcquoc/vietocr) has been added.
+However, it has problem in inference speed.
+It is being placed as an Easter egg, please checkout the code.

 ## Usage
 Run the script below to perform license plate recognition and display the output to monitor (press ```Q``` to exit the window)
 ```bat